 Prayer should be directed only to God the Almighty, as he is the Only One in full control of everything—including man’s destiny.
 He is All-Powerful, All-Wise, All-Knowing, All-Hearing, and can fill anyone’s needs and remove all of man’s pain and miseries.

-The Islamic ritual of Prayer expresses submission to God, showing humility to, devotion toward, and love of God.
+The Importance of Salat: The Islam Prayer ritual expresses submission to God, showing humility to, devotion toward, and love of God.
 Praying to the Creator daily is the best way to build a personal connection with Him while seeking His guidance, Blessings, and Forgiveness.
 Muslims pray to God to gain spiritual strength and peace of mind and to strengthen the foundation of their faith.
 A Muslim temporarily steps out of his/her daily activities five times a day to connect to God; to stay mindful of Him in this world of stress, struggle, and distractions.
 Prayers remind Muslims that Allah is in control of all things so they can put their worldly concerns into perspective.

-The Islamic prayer method and mode act as a spiritual diet.
+The Islam Prayer method and mode act as a spiritual diet.
 Such as the body requires food and water throughout the day, our spirit needs to partake in the remembrance and worship of God to stay spiritually healthy; is not the soul more valuable than the body?

 When someone does another person a favor or helps them, it’s human nature to want to thank that individual for their aid.
 Since God has blessed humanity with a countless number of favors, including one’s wealth, health, family, and gifts of all kinds, a Muslim prays numerous times to thank Him throughout their day and night.
 The best way to demonstrate gratitude is through these five daily prayers.